nets-cs-pub-ro/NDP/sim/EXAMPLES/permutation/README.md

 ## Comments

-We're simulating 432 nodes sending at nearly 10Gb/s, so the aggregate load is around 4Tb/s, so even with 9KB packets, it takes a few minutes to run.
+We're simulating 432 nodes sending at nearly 10Gb/s, so the aggregate load is around 4Tb/s.
+Even with 9KB packets, it takes a few minutes to run.
 Queue sizes are 8 packets, and we use a 23 packet initial window.
 23 packets is quite a large IW for NDP, but with full bidirectional traffic, we get small queues all over, and even PULLs